 Not been paid for Freelance work?

-It is a regular occurrence within the Freelance industry and this article tackles the sore subject of have you ‘not been paid for Freelance work‘?
-Why this happens can be for a variety of reasons.
+It is a regular occurrence within the Freelance industry and this article tackles the sore subject what to do if you have not been paid for Freelance work.

 The starting point for any actions to recover what is owed is to examine the agreement you had at outset.